goncalomano/Habubba/README.md

-# Habbuba's Porfolio!
+# Hubbuba's Porfolio!
-This is a custom portfolio made exclusively for Habubba.\
+This is a custom portfolio made exclusively for Hububba.\
 In this guide you will find how to compile your code , and how the code is structured.

 ## Code Structure